 The Lack of Student Engagement Might Effect Your Educational Environment

-Since it’s a lot easier and cheaper to attend a community college, you’ll find a broader community of students, and not all of them will be as dedicated to their studies as you are.
+Since it’s a lot easier and cheaper to attend community college, you’ll find a broader community of students, and not all of them will be as dedicated to their studies and academic success as you are.
 This can be problematic in certain situations, such as group projects.
 At 4-year colleges, on the other hand, you’re more likely to be surrounded by other students with high aspirations, both academically and career-wise.
 If other students’ negative vibes tend to rub off on you or you find that you’re motivated by others’ positive energy, then you a college or university learning environment might be better.

 Having No Alumni Network Could Effect Your Career Future

-There Could Be Problems Transferring Credits to a 4-Year School?
+Could there be Problems Transferring Credits to a 4-Year School?

-Earlier, we identified community colleges as solid springboards for a entering a bachelor’s degree program.
+Earlier, we identified community colleges as solid springboards for entering a bachelor’s degree program.
 It’s important to point out that not all four-year colleges have the same policies for accepting previously earned community college credits.
-Thus, students who attend a two-year school intending to apply their earned community college credits to a bachelor’s degree-granting 4-year institution down the line could potentially run into trouble.
+Thus, transfer students who attend a two-year school intending to apply their earned community college credits to a bachelor’s degree-granting 4-year institution down the line could potentially run into trouble.
 If credits don’t, in fact, transfer, then it could cost the student valuable time and money.
 Fortunately, avoiding these issues is fairly straightforward.
 Specifically, students should check with both the community college and university beforehand to ensure that community college credits can be transferred seamlessly from one institution to the other.
 Many community colleges have well-established articulation agreements with 4-year institutions that enable students to roll over credits without losing any time or tuition dollars in the process.

 - Bureau of Labor Statistics: Occupation Finder